xenjee/Flame_Python_Hooks_old/README.md

 # README
 Also look in the wiki section

-GLU - Generic Public license v3.0.
+GNU General Public license v3.0.

 The 'flame' folder is for Autodesk Flame python hooks Place it in /var/tmp/